andrelohmann/ansible-role-gitlab/README.md

 ## Content

 Use this role to install the latest gitlab-ce/gitlab-ee omnibus package on your ubuntu server.
+Get some inspiration within the vagrant ansible roles on how you can use terraform for later automation of the gitlab configuration.

 ### Requirements